Design+Change, Master Programme

 Here you will have five minutes’ walking distance to friends, restaurants, lecture rooms, gym, grocery store, the University Library, nature trails, and student pubs.
 If you live in another part of Växjö, you can quickly get to the university by bus or bicycle.

 With its 90 000 inhabitants, Växjö is one of the fastest growing cities in Sweden.
 Here you will find the famous Småland entrepreneurship spirit and a lot of companies, for instance within the IT industry – perfect for when you are looking for an internship position or a job.
-Växjö is also one of Europe’s greenest cities where you have easy access to nature, forest and lakes.
+Växjö is also a picturesque city where you are always close to forests and water.